What Is User Retention? How to Measure & Improve It (2023)

 User retention rates for digital products are notoriously low.
 One month after downloading a mobile app, the average retention rate is just over 40% — and it drops down to around 30% by month three.
-Keeping those users invested in your product is a tough thing to get right, but it’s important that you do so.
+Keeping those users invested in your product is a tricky thing to get right, but it’s essential that you do so.

-User retention is the number of users who continue to interact with your product over a given time period.
+User retention is the number of users who continue interacting with your product over a given period.
 We’ll discuss how to measure user retention in depth below, but understand two things:

 You calculate user retention over a defined period that you determine.
-For example, you can audit your user retention rate based on a recurring schedule, like monthly or quarterly, or you can choose a specific time period to examine.
+For example, you can audit your user retention rate based on a recurring monthly or quarterly schedule, or choose a specific time period to examine.

-You can calculate user retention for your app at large, or you can focus on specific features.
+You can calculate user retention for your app at large or focus on specific features.
 If you’re measuring user retention for your overall product, you can look at the number of logins over a period of time.
 For specifics, focus on the number of users who interacted with a certain feature over your timeframe.

 User retention is not the same as customer retention or churn — those are distinct customer retention metrics with their own uses.